 Getting divorced and obtaining a consent order are two separate processes.
 However, the terms of an order only apply once you are fully divorced.

 A statement of information form is one of the documents you need to send with your application.
-It is also known as Form M (D81), which you can find here.
+It is also known as Form M (D81).
 The statement of information includes information about:

 - personal information

 - the duration of the marriage

 - the approximate value of the assets and income of each party

 - property that is to be transferred.
 The most common property transferred is mortgage debt, for which you should include a statement that you have notified the mortgage lender and that no objection has been made